TIFF

-Tag Image File Format, abbreviated TIFF or TIF, is an image file format for storing raster graphics images, popular among graphic artists, the publishing industry, and photographers.
+Tag Image File Format or Tagged Image File Format, commonly known by the abbreviations TIFF or TIF, is an image file format for storing raster graphics images, popular among graphic artists, the publishing industry, and photographers.

 TIFF is widely supported by scanning, faxing, word processing, optical character recognition, image manipulation, desktop publishing, and page-layout applications.

-The format was created by the Aldus Corporation for use in desktop publishing.
+The format was created by Stephen Carlsen, an engineer at Aldus Corporation, for use in desktop publishing.
 It published the latest version 6.0 in 1992, subsequently updated with an Adobe Systems copyright after the latter acquired Aldus in 1994.
 Several Aldus or Adobe technical notes have been published with minor extensions to the format, and several specifications have been based on TIFF 6.0, including TIFF/EP (ISO 12234-2), TIFF/IT (ISO 12639), TIFF-F (RFC 2306) and TIFF-FX (RFC 3949).

 History

 TIFF was created as an attempt to get desktop scanner vendors of the mid-1980s to agree on a common scanned image file format, in place of a multitude of proprietary formats.
+Carlsen's three objectives were: (1) Implement import and printing of 'basic' bitmapped images, like MacPaint files.
+(2) Implement import and printing of higher resolution images, coming from scanners.
+(3) Define and promote an industry standard for storing and processing scanned images, so that Aldus wouldn't have to write import filters for every model of every scanner entering the budding desktop scanner market.

 In the beginning, TIFF was only a binary image format (only two possible values for each pixel), because that was all that desktop scanners could handle.
 As scanners became more powerful, and as desktop computer disk space became more plentiful, TIFF grew to accommodate grayscale images, then color images.
 Today, TIFF, along with JPEG and PNG, is a popular format for deep-color images.

 The first version of the TIFF specification was published by the Aldus Corporation in the autumn of 1986 after two major earlier draft releases.
 It can be labeled as Revision 3.0.
 It was published after a series of meetings with various scanner manufacturers and software developers.
 In April 1987 Revision 4.0 was released and it contained mostly minor enhancements.
 In October 1988 Revision 5.0 was released and it added support for palette color images and LZW compression.

 TIFF is a complex format, defining many tags of which typically only a few are used in each file.
 This led to implementations supporting many varying subsets of the format, a situation that gave rise to the joke that TIFF stands for Thousands of Incompatible File Formats.

 This problem was addressed in revision 6.0 of the TIFF specification (June 1992) by introducing a distinction between Baseline TIFF (which all implementations were required to support) and TIFF Extensions (which are optional).
-Additional extensions are defined in two supplements to the specification, published September 1995 and March 2002 respectively.
+Additional extensions are defined in two supplements to the specification which were published in September 1995 and March 2002 respectively.